Salah-El01/access-to-drinking-water-sdg6/README.md

 The work is organized as a two-part data analysis project.
 The first part focuses on understanding the structure and inequalities visible in the 2020 drinking-water access data.
 The second part extends the analysis by transforming a broader 2000–2020 dataset to measure progress over time.

-The project was completed in **Google Sheets** and documented through structured reports, visual assets, and GitHub READMEs.
+The project was completed in **Google Sheets** and documented through structured reports, visual assets, and GitHub documentation.

 ---